mgaitan/sphinxcontrib-mermaid/README.rst

 ----------------

 You can include Mermaid diagrams in your Markdown documents in Sphinx.
-You just need to setup the `markdown support in Sphinx <https://www.sphinx-doc.org/en/master/usage/markdown.html>`_ via `myst-parser <https://myst-parser.readthedocs.io/>`_
+You just need to set up the `markdown support in Sphinx <https://www.sphinx-doc.org/en/master/usage/markdown.html>`_ via `myst-parser <https://myst-parser.readthedocs.io/>`_
 .
 See a `minimal configuration from the tests <https://github.com/mgaitan/sphinxcontrib-mermaid/blob/master/tests/roots/test-markdown/conf.py>`_